gsears/check-in/README.md

 All of the below commands should be run from the root of the `check-in` folder, as all commands use relative paths.

 1. Run `make dev` for an interactive guide to setting up the development environment.
+This will prompt you to open terminal windows and run additional commands.
+Also it will ask you for decisions regarding the following:
-2. Run `make backend/cron_setup` to add a cron task that symfony uses for running the `src/Task/FlagStudentsTask.php` task.
-This may require administrator privileges.
-It can be omitted, but student flagging will not function as expected.
+   1. Running `make backend/cron_setup` to add a cron task that symfony uses for running the `src/Task/FlagStudentsTask.php` task.
+This may require administrator privileges / chmod-ing the file for execution.
+It can be omitted, but student flagging will not function as intended.
-3. Create application fixtures (fake data).
+   2. Creating application fixtures (fake data).
 There are two variants:
    - `make fixtures/test`: This creates fixed data which was used for manual acceptance tests (see **Testing** section).
 The corresponding fixture class is `src/DataFixtures/TestFixtures.php`.
    - `make fixtures/evaluation`: This creates randomised data representative of a computer science programme at a university.
 The corresponding fixture class is `src/DataFixtures/EvaluationFixtures.php`.